 Cohort learning is often valuable when accountability matters as much as content.
 A scheduled structure gives learners a reason to continue even when work becomes busy.
 Deadlines, discussions, and live engagement reduce the risk of quiet disengagement.

 This model can be especially effective for professionals who benefit from exchanging perspectives.
-Leadership, strategy, organizational change, and people management often improve through discussion because the learning is shaped by judgment, context, and interpretation.
+Leadership, strategy, organisational change, and people management often improve through discussion because the learning is shaped by judgement, context, and interpretation.
 Hearing how others handle similar issues can sharpen your own decisions.

 Cohort settings can also support confidence.
 If you are entering a new field or tackling a complex topic such as digital transformation or applied AI, it can help to learn alongside others facing similar questions.
 The group dynamic often turns uncertainty into progress.